Apex-Code/kintrist/README.md

 *************Kintrist*****************

 Kintrist is a book review app built with Rails 5 and Ruby 2.3.1, as part of my #14in14.
-The #14in14 challenge is to complete 14 days.
+The #14in14 challenge is to complete 14 Rails apps in 14 days.
 There will be a follow up to this challenge where I add functionality to the applications which will be the #14in14revamped.
 Below is the basic functionality implemented in the developement phase of the original 14 in 14 challenge, followed by the goals for the 14 in 14 revamped challenge.
 I hope you enjoy!

 **********Users**********